input-output-hk/cardano-sl/docs/block-processing/us.md

 ### Update proposal states

-Update proposal may be in five states:
+There are five possible states for Update proposal:

 * **Active**
 When an update proposal gets into the blockchain within some block, it becomes _active_.

-This state means that the proposal is known in the blockchain but it wasn't still decided by stakeholders whether to approve or to reject this proposal.
+Though the proposal is committed to the blockchain, stakeholders are still to be decide whether to approve or to reject this proposal.
 So, a poll is active and stakeholders' votes which get into the blockchain affect the decision.

 * **Approved**
-If a decision about proposal has been made positively following one of two rules mentioned above, then proposal becomes **approved**.
+If a decision about proposal has been made positively following one of two rules [mentioned above](#poll-and-decision-agreement-rules), the proposal becomes **approved**.

 _Approved_ proposal may become _active_ or even _rejected_ if rollback occurs.

 * **Rejected**
-If a decision about proposal has been made negatively, then proposal become **rejected**.
+If a decision about proposal has been made negatively, the proposal becomes **rejected**.

-_Rejected_ proposal may become _active_ or even _approved_ if rollback occurs.
+_Rejected_ proposal may become _active_ or even _approved_ if block rollback occurs (and poll ended with positive decision on alternative branch).

 * **Confirmed**
-If a proposal has been _approved_ in some block and there are at least `k` blocks after this one, then update proposal becomes **confirmed**.
+If a proposal has been _approved_ in some block and there are at least `k` blocks after this one, the update proposal becomes **confirmed**.

 _Confirmed_ state reflects the fact that _approved_ state cannot be changed anymore because we have guarantee that at most `k` blocks may be rolled back.

 * **Discarded**
-If a proposal has been _rejected_ in some block and there are at least `k` blocks after this one, then update proposal becomes **discarded**.
+If a proposal has been _rejected_ in some block and there are at least `k` blocks after this one, the update proposal becomes **discarded**.

 _Discarded_ state reflects the fact that _rejected_ state cannot be changed anymore.
-If a proposal is discarded then it doesn't affect consensus rules anymore and we throw away it from the consideration.
+If a proposal is discarded then it doesn't affect consensus rules anymore and it's safe to evict it out of consideration/storages.

-### Software and block versions
+### Software version

-When a developer wants to fix some bug or add some features to application, which don't affect protocol rules, he should propose an update with new `SoftwareVersion`.
+Each software update contains `SoftwareVersion` field.

 ```
 data SoftwareVersion = SoftwareVersion
     { svAppName :: !ApplicationName